-Using Bluetooth version 4.1, the JBL has a range of about 30 feet and in all honesty we found this to be on the lower end of the spectrum.
+Using Bluetooth version 4.1, the JBL has a range of about 30 feet and we found this to be on the lower end of the spectrum.
 I was able to get to about 50 feet before any serious sputtering began to interrupt playback.
-The on-board controls work flawlessly and people couldn’t even tell that I was talking to them via the microphone built into the speaker instead of a phone.
-One thing that’s still missing are the complete playback controls like pause and play functionality along with skip and repeating tracks, but I guess beggars can’t be choosers.
-Still, what JBL does offer in terms of on-board controls works great.

 The JBL Flip 2 was one of our favorite speakers for a long time not just because of the low price, but also because of the sound quality.
-We were curious how the Flip 3 would hold up to its predecessor and weren’t surprised at all that it also sounds very good.
+We were curious how the Flip 3 would hold up to its predecessor and weren’t surprised at all that it also sounds very good for the price.

 The mids were a little bit forward but just enough to make vocals and guitars a little bit easier to hear and doesn’t ruin the experience at all.
-Even background synths weren’t annoyingly muddy.
-Granted they were a little muddy, but not enough to be an issue and that’s only if I’m being nit-picky.
+Even background synths weren’t annoyingly masked by other elements of the low end.

 Highs get a little harsh when maxed out, but if you keep it slightly under max volume it’s perfect.
 In Cinder and Smoke by Iron & Wine the screechy slides of the guitar will make your ears perk up a bit but if you lower the volume a little it’s barely noticeable.